barty-s/women-who-skateboard-vigo/README.md

 ### Future Features

 · Sign-Up Form with Javascript - I'd like to develop the form and send the data to a database.
-And include if/or functions depending on which type of board the user selects.
+And also include if/or functions depending on which type of board the user selects.

 · Meet-Up Suggestion Box - I'd like to include this feature so that users can suggest new meet-up locations or other activities and sports so that the group can expand and develop.